yuchiko/ru.docs.nuxtjs/ru/guide/commands.md

 }
 ```

-Примечание: мы рекомендуем добавить `.nuxt` в `.npmignore` или `.gitignore`.
+Note: we recommend putting `.nuxt` in `.npmignore` or `.gitignore`.

 ### Static Generated Deployment (Pre Rendered)

-Nuxt.js gives you the possibility to host your web application on any static hosting.
+Nuxt.js gives you the ability to host your web application on any static hosting.

 To generate our web application into static files: